-Outstanding Colorado Student Award recipients will also be considered for the CU Boulder Esteemed Scholars Program, which recognizes top Colorado resident students for their outstanding academic achievement.
+Outstanding Colorado High School Student Award recipients will also be considered for the CU Boulder Esteemed Scholars Program, which recognizes top Colorado resident students for their outstanding academic achievement.
 Students applying as freshmen for the fall semester are automatically considered for this scholarship program upon submission of an admission application by the January 15 admission application deadline.
 The CU Boulder Esteemed Scholars Program is merit based and awarded to a select group of entering Colorado resident freshman students based on a combination of grade point average and test scores.

 President Joseph A. Sewall Award - $20,000

 Named for CU Boulder’s first president, who served from 1877 to 1887, the President Joseph A. Sewall award is a four year, renewable scholarship which awards $20,000 over four years, which is $5,000 per year.
 To qualify, students must have a 4.0 high school grade point average and a 33 ACT or a 1440 SAT (Critical Reading, Math).

 Named for CU Boulder’s second president, who served from 1887 to 1892, the President Horace M. Hale award is a four year, renewable scholarship which awards $14,000 over four years, which is $3,500 per year.
 To qualify, students must have a 4.0 high school grade point average and a 31 ACT or a 1350 SAT (Critical Reading, Math).